ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Geospatial indexes are unique to Cloudant - you won't find them in the CouchDB codebase.

 Data is stored as GeoJSON in the Cloudant database to describe point, line, polygon, multi-point, multi-line and multi-polygon objects.
-Each object, as well as the geographic information, can have optional properties: meta data about the object, which is returned in the search results.
+Each object, as well as the geographic information, can have optional properties: Metadata about the object, which is returned in the search results.

 Again an index is defined as a JavaScript function, and then, queries can be used to ask questions of your collection of geographic features.
 For example, find me the nearest object to this point; find objects within this polygon; find objects along this path; or find objects that intersect with this object.